Royal Anglian Regiment: Structure

-The 1st Battalion operates in the light infantry role as part of British Forces Cyprus and is based in Alexander Barracks in Dhekelia, Cyprus.
-Following the Future Soldier announcements, the 1st Battalion will move to Kendrew Barracks, Cottesmore as part of 11 Security Force Assistance (SFA) Brigade and re-role to an SFA role.
-This move will see the 1st and 2nd Battalions based together for the first time in the Regiment's history.
+Following the Future Soldier announcements, the 1st Battalion moved to Kendrew Barracks, Cottesmore, Rutland, as part of 11th Security Force Assistance Brigade and re-roled to a Security Force Assistance (SFA) role.
+This move saw the 1st and 2nd Battalions based together for the first time.
+11th SFA Brigade was redesignated 11th Brigade in 2024, transitioning back to Field Army Troops, with the combat role of tactical recce-strike.